LeeProut/javascript-challenge/README.md

 ### Part 1:
-* rendering the table and allowing the user to enter a date for filtering the data
+* rendering the table and allowing the user to enter a date for filtering the data:

 ![UFO table date filter](/images/filterDatePt1.png)